 You just purchased your first iPhone, are you starting to communicate with your friends through WhatsApp and I wonder if anyone can nose your nose in your messages without you noticing it?
 You’re in good company, believe me.

-Every day I receive dozens of messages from friends, readers, and acquaintances asking me if you can spy on WhatsApp iPhone , if this application is really as safe as they want to believe us or if there is something – even someone – of which we must have fear .
+Every day I receive dozens of messages from friends, readers, and acquaintances asking me if you can spy WhatsApp on iPhone , if this application is really as safe as they want to believe us, or if there is something – even someone – of which we must have fear .
 Answering such a question is not easy at all.
 It certainly takes a bit of time, so if you agree, I’d like to take a few minutes of time and tackle the issue together.

 Continue reading: We will try to find out what are the possible privacy risks we encounter using WhatsApp, learn how to recognize spyware attempts and, above all, see what steps we have to keep our conversations away from prying eyes (as far as possible).
 I hope you can find the stimulating subject at the right point and the suggestions I’m going to give you interesting enough.
 Enjoy the reading!